An Introduction to Display Editing with Vi USD:15-1

 ctags, to quickly find a function whose name you give.
 If the :ta

-command will require the editor to switch files, then you must :w
+command requires the editor to switch files, then you must :w or

 command without any arguments to look for the same tag again.